uvarc/rc-website/content/userinfo/storage.md

 ![Standard Storage](https://img.shields.io/badge/dynamic/json?color=color&label=Research%20Standard%20Storage&query=message&url=https%3A%2F%2Ftja4lfp3da.execute-api.us-east-1.amazonaws.com%2Fapi%2Fbadge%2Fstandard&style=for-the-badge)
 -->

 <p class="lead">There are a variety of options for storing research data at UVA.
-Public and internal use data storage systems can be accessed from the <a href="/userinfo/hpc/overview/">Rivanna</a> and Afton high performance computing systems.
+Public and internal use data storage systems can be accessed from the <a href="/userinfo/hpc/overview/">Rivanna and Afton</a> high performance computing systems.
 Sensitive and highly sensitive data can be stored and accessed within the <a href="/userinfo/ivy/overview">Ivy</a> secure computing environment.
 Information Security at UVA provides an overview of the <a href=https://security.virginia.edu/university-data-protection-standards>data sensitivity classifications</a>.</p>

 {{% highlight %}}